gbrembati/terraform-azure/README.md

 3. **azure/vmss**: It creates a Virtual-Machine Scale-Sets to be used as outbound / inbound / east-west protection
 4. **azure/vmss-vpn**: It creates a Virtual-Machine Scale-Sets with the Remote-Access components

+## Do you want to see more?
+Check the Check Point official CloudGuard IaaS repository here: [CheckPointSW / CloudGuardIaaS](https://github.com/CheckPointSW/CloudGuardIaaS)

 ## How do you use these projects?
 The first thing that you need to do is download this repository, either via "*git clone*" or "*download as ZIP*".